Lamb and spinach curry, a wonderful aromatic dish cooked with the warming spices of India. Slow cooked to ensure maximum flavour.

 Although the spice list for this curry, and indeed most curry recipes, looks extensive they do tend to be added in one go.
 I truly love adding spice to food, it can lift a simple dish to something far superior in flavour.
 Also, I believe it’s really important to introduce children to spice, both my children have eaten spicy food from a young age.
 However, when I say spicy I don’t necessarily mean chilli heat.

 The woman who requested this curry is allergic to chilli.
 Although this recipe does include 2 chillies, there is no problem taste-wise in leaving them out.
-This recipe was created to give the lamb a warm hit of spice, without any of the heat, Therefore, the omission of chilli will not affect the flavour of the dish.
+This recipe was created to give the lamb a warm hit of spice, without any of the heat.
+The omission of chillies will not affect the flavour of the dish.

 Similarly whilst I love a really hot chilli dish, not all recipes suit it.
 When I want chilli flavour, but need to turn down the chilli heat what I tend to do is add the chillies whole, piercing the skin a few times with a sharp knife.
 Accordingly I have found this method allows me to add chilli to dishes I want my children to eat.

-I love the smell of curry cooking in my kitchen, in short cooking curry relaxes me.
-I’m known to cook a good curry, at least that’s what my friends tell me.
+I cook a lot of curry and love the smell of curry cooking in my kitchen.
+Cooking cooking curry relaxes me.
+I’m know to cook a good curry, at least that’s what my friends tell me.
 Consequently, when having friends round for dinner, most often they ask for curry.
 I’ll be adding this dish to my next curry night in!